Advanced Uniview IP Camera Guide - NVR IPCAMERA SECURITY

 How to set Edge Storage & Cache Post Recording

 Edge storage is used to save video data and snapshots to the memory card directly.
 Edge storage is recommended when the camera is running in stand-alone mode.
-When the camera is managed by the central management server, you need to stop edge storage to avoid affecting the cache post recording service.
+When the camera is managed by the central server, you need to stop edge storage to avoid affecting the cache post recording service.

 Note: Before setting, check following: